confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 :   The SQL record, serialized as a JSON string.

+message.recordProcessingError.cause (LIST<STRING>)

+:   A list of strings containing human-readable error messages
+    for the chain of exceptions that caused the main error.

 message.productionError (STRUCT)

 :   The contents of a message with type 2 (PRODUCTION_ERROR).
 Logged
-    when a producer fails to publish a Kafka record.
+    when a producer fails to publish an {{ site.ak }} record.

 message.productionError.errorMessage (STRING)

 :   A string containing a human-readable error message detailing the
     error encountered.

+message.serializationError (STRUCT)

+:   The contents of a message with type 3 (SERIALIZATION_ERROR).
+    Logged when a serializer fails to serialize a ksqlDB row.

+message.serializationError.errorMessage (STRING)

+:   A string containing a human-readable error message detailing the
+    error encountered.

+message.serializationError.record (STRING)

+:   The ksqlDB row, as a human-readable string.

+message.serializationError.cause (LIST<STRING>)

+:   A list of strings containing human-readable error messages
+    for the chain of exceptions that caused the main error.

+message.serializationError.topic (STRING)

+:   The {{ site.ak }} topic to which the ksqlDB row that failed to serialize
+    would have been produced.

 Log Stream
 ----------

-We recommend configuring the query processing log to write entries back to Kafka.
+We recommend configuring the query processing log to write entries back to {{ site.ak }}.
 This way, you can configure ksqlDB to set up a stream over the topic automatically.

 To log to Kafka, set up a Kafka appender and a special layout for